NVIDIA Jetson

 Ollama not using GPU?
 Run nvcc --version.
 If not found: sudo apt install -y nvidia-jetpack then sudo systemctl restart ollama.

 Out of memory?
-Remove the desktop (Step 1), use a smaller model, increase swap, disable bluetooth: sudo systemctl disable bluetooth.
+Use a smaller model, increase swap, disable bluetooth (sudo systemctl disable bluetooth), or see the Advanced: Free Up RAM section below.

 Can’t access from browser?
 Check pm2 status, try curl http://localhost:4200/health, open firewall: sudo ufw allow 4200.